cindygraffin-pro/cloud-practitionner/readme.md

 **SageMaker:**
 - fully managed service for dev/data scientists to build ML models
-- helps with labelling, building, training, and tuning
+- helps with labelling, building, training, and tuning, deploy quickly

 **Forecast:**
 - fully managed service that uses ML to deliver highly accurate forecasts (for ex predict future sales of a raincoat)